scikit-hep/pyhf/docs/development.rst

 ``pyhf`` tests packaging and distributing by publishing each commit to ``master`` to `TestPyPI <https://test.pypi.org/project/pyhf/>`__.
-In addition, installation of releases can be tested from TestPyPI with
+In addition, installation of the latest test release from TestPyPI can be tested with

 .. code-block:: bash

-  python -m pip install --extra-index-url https://test.pypi.org/simple/ pyhf
+  python -m pip install --extra-index-url https://test.pypi.org/simple/ --pre pyhf

 .. note::